Home > VR Headsets

 - Needs more space than other headsets

-Because the VR industry moves fast, you can definitely consider the Valve Index a little outdated considering its release date and also the fact it's been outdone by both the Quest 2 and Reverb G2 in terms of resolution and image sharpness/clarity.
-That said, the Index still remains a fantastic high-end PC VR headset worth considering, and arguably the best headset for PC VR overall when you take into account all the pros and cons of the top headsets out there.
+You can definitely consider the Valve Index fairly outdated considering its release date and also the fact it's been outdone by both the Quest 2 and Reverb G2 in terms of resolution and image sharpness/clarity.
+That said, the Index still remains a fantastic PC VR headset worth considering depending on your situation and wants/needs - if you get it at a good price that is, as it's more expensive than the overall superior Quest 3.

 PROS